Jitu Weusi: Later life

-In 1999, Weusi was one of the founding members of The Central Brooklyn Jazz Consortium and served as chairperson.
+In 1999, Weusi was one of the founding members of The Central Brooklyn Jazz Consortium (CBJC) and served as chairperson.
 The CBJC organized music festivals, venues, promotes local talent, and programs for communities in Brooklyn.

 The Council of Independent Black Institutions (CIBI) was created in 1972.
 It came into being from five Black Power Conferences from 1966 and 1970.

 In 1968, Weusi and Aminisha Black founded Uhuru Sasa, after Ocean Hill-Brownsville school battles for community control of schools.
 Aminisha and Weusi met during the Ocean-Hill Brownsville School campaign.

 Weusi served as chair for the National Black United Front, and African-Americans United for Political Power organization which played a key role in the election of David Dinkins, the first African American mayor of New York City.
 The (BUF) was formed in 1980.
 Early founders of (BUF) were Sam Pinn who at the time was the Chairman of the Brooklyn Congress of Racial Equality (CORE), Al Vann, Herbert Daughtry, and as mentioned earlier Weusi who was in his early days known as Leslie Campbell.

 In 1989, Weusi worked on mayoral campaign of David Dinkins, the first African American Mayor of New York City.